Add to your Claude Code skills

 This is the "show, don't tell" phase.
 Most people can't articulate design preferences in words.

-Based on mood, generate 3 distinct single-slide HTML previews showing typography, colors, animation, and overall aesthetic.
-Read STYLE_PRESETS.md for available presets and their specifications.
+Based on purpose, audience, mood, and content density, generate 3 distinct single-slide HTML previews showing typography, colors, animation, and overall aesthetic.

 Open each preview automatically for the user.